twilczak/angular-mail-demo/README.md

 4. Get some data in your routes

    You can have your components fetch data directly, however resolves ensure that data is available before route changes.

+5. Add mailbox controls component

+    `$ ng generate component mailbox-controls`

+    Simple series of links to navigate between mailboxes

+    Again, this needs to be declared in the mailbox component spec to prevent failures